caffein8ddays/caffein8ddays/README.md

 if you make too many weird/gross jokes , sexual humor etc etc;

 if you just generally Lack common sense idont know dude just dont be weird or rude

+disrespecting is useless because you will just end up hidden.
+Lol